ess-dive-workspace/essdive-ATS-model-data-archiving/instructions.md

 _There is a growing need for enhanced model data discovery, readability, and traceability._

-Our scope is to engage with the modeling community, establish and prototype improved standards for managing and archiving model data, and develop tutorial materials to offer long-term support to the community.
+Our scope is to engage with the modeling community, establish and prototype improved reporting format for managing and archiving model data, and develop tutorial materials to offer long-term support to the community.

-This work also paves the way for other ESS codebases to develop similar standards.
+This work also paves the way for other ESS codebases to develop similar reporting formats.